tharindu-s-rajapaksha/weekly-report-generator/README.md

     Give me the JSON for Week 01.
     ```

+    * important: check the json content and change it to your details if needed. (eg: working mode)

     **Prompt 3:**
     ```
     now give me all 24 weeks in a list structure like this: